 The V90 gets a steeply raked tailgate that’s clearly intended to boost the car’s kerb appeal rather than improve practicality.
 The eye-catching vertical tail-lights that stretch from just above the bumper to the roof only enhance this impression.

 For many buyers the sacrifice of space for style will be worth it, as the V90 is a real head-turner.
 Strong proportions and neat detailing combine to give the Volvo real presence.
-The standard wheels are 17-inchers on the D4 Momentum editions, rising to 18in items on all versions of Inscription - but Volvo offers a range of 19in and 20in items as options on all trim levels.
-There’s no doubt that the V90 has a more sporty, classy look on the larger wheels - but it doesn’t look particularly under-tyred on the 18-inchers.
+The standard wheels are 18-inchers on the Momentum editions, rising to 19-inch alloys on R-Design and above There’s no doubt that the V90 has a more sporty, classy look on the larger wheels - but it doesn’t look particularly under-tyred on the 18-inchers.